 Small Business Development Center: Provides proven, expert advice and training to current and aspiring small businesses in Calvert County and Maryland, resulting in successful businesses that create an economic impact and better quality of life in our communities.

-CSM Workforce Center (formerly known as the CSM Corporate Center): Delivers diverse, top-quality, business-focused workforce programming and training, and just-in-time customized workforce development solutions that maximize the potential of any business – small, medium, or large.
+CSM Workforce Center (formerly known as the CSM Corporate Center): Delivers diverse, top-quality, business-focused workforce programming and training, and just-in-time customized workforce development solutions that maximize the potential of any business – small, medium or large.
 The College of Southern Maryland’s Workforce Center partners with clients to understand their business strategy and how it impacts workforce needs.
-The College of Southern Maryland then develops client-centric solutions based on their unique challenges and opportunities
+The College of Southern Maryland then develops client-centric solutions based on their unique challenges and opportunities.

 Goals and Objectives